qrexxed/piracy11/README.md

 </div>

 - contains lots of piracy programs
-- we do support cracking
+- we do support piracy
-- not ratted (if i found out you release it with a rat i will take down your video.)
+- not ratted (if i found out you release it with a rat i will kidnap you)
 - better than any other program
-- made at school

 so you should check it out!